Climate and Average Weather Year Round in Cumberland Maryland, United States

 Cumberland experiences significant seasonal variation in the perceived humidity.

-The muggier period of the year lasts for 3.8 months, from May 25 to September 20, during which time the comfort level is muggy, oppressive, or miserable at least 12% of the time.
-The muggiest day of the year is July 19, with muggy conditions 47% of the time.
+The muggier period of the year lasts for 3.8 months, from May 26 to September 21, during which time the comfort level is muggy, oppressive, or miserable at least 12% of the time.
+The month with the most muggy days in Cumberland is July, with 14.0 days that are muggy or worse.

 dry 55°F comfortable 60°F humid 65°F muggy 70°F oppressive 75°F miserable